National Testing Program

 You should also complete a VA Form 22-0810 (Application for Reimbursement of National Exam Fee).

 You do not normally have to submit a receipt or proof of payment for the cost.
 However, in certain instances, it is necessary to submit this evidence.
 These situations are the following: DSST Tests & certain situations regarding the CLEP, MAT, and PCAT tests.

 You can mail the required documentation to the Regional Processing Office which handles your claim (click here for contact information).
-Or you can use the "Submit A Question" section of our website to send us the information required and attach copies of any required documents as an attachment to your submission.
+Or you can use the "Submit A Question" section of the website to send the information required and attach copies of any required documents as an attachment to your submission.